 About Dr. Michelle Pesca

-Dr. Pesca is a licensed psychologist and a licensed and board certified behavior analyst (LBA, BCBA-D) who specializes in the treatment of challenging and interfering behavior through Applied Behavior Analysis (ABA), and of anxiety through Acceptance and Commitment Therapy (ACT).
+Dr. Pesca is a licensed psychologist and a licensed and board certified behavior analyst (LBA, BCBA-D) who specializes in the areas of anxiety and stress management, executive functioning, parent coaching and training, and challenging behavior.

-Dr. Pesca previously taught psychology at Queens College, and is currently an adjunct professor at St. Joseph’s College.
+Dr. Pesca has taught a variety of psychology undergraduate courses at Queens College, and is currently an adjunct professor in the Child Study Department at St. Joseph’s University in New York.
 She has experience conducting both basic and applied research, and has presented her findings at local, state, and national conferences.
 Dr. Pesca’s experience in basic behavioral research surrounded emergent relations in stimulus classes, as well as stimulus control in conditional discrimination development.
 She has conducted applied research in response variability, prompt fading and differential reinforcement in students with autism, and classroom behavior management systems.
 She currently serves on NYSABA’s Student Activities Committee.

 Publications